CMT Awareness – CMT awareness campaigns of the European CMT Federation

 There are currently no curative or disease-modifying treatments for CMT1A.
 Patient management is conservative, with physiotherapy, occupational therapy, technical aids, orthoses, pain treatments and rarely orthopedic surgery [4].

-CMT1A is currently the only CMT subtype for which a drug candidate is under Phase III clinical development – meaning that it may soon be even more important to identify patients with this disease [5,6].
+There are a number of drugs under clinical development, meaning that it may soon be even more important to identify patients with this disease [5,6].

 Who can help you find out more ?